U.S. Department of State Seal

 The U.S. Embassy maintains a list of doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.

-The Embassy does not pay medical bills.
+The U.S. government does not pay overseas medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
-Most hospitals and doctors overseas do not accept U.S. health insurance.
+Most hospitals and doctors overseas do not accept U.S. health insurance in lieu of payment at the time services are provided.

 We strongly recommend supplemental insurance to cover medical evacuation.

 Always carry your prescription medication in original packaging, along with your doctor’s prescription.
-Check with the Ministry of Health Poland to ensure the medication is legal in Poland.
+Check with the Ministry of Health Poland to ensure the medication is legal in Poland and the Chief Pharmaceutical Inspectorate to find information on traveling to and from Poland with narcotic and psychotropic medications.

 Vaccinations: The CDC does not recommend and there is no requirement for specific vaccinations for U.S. citizen travelers.